Post-Master's Certificates Admission Requirements

-The purpose of the post-master's study program is to provide, for nurse who already hold a master's degree in nursing, an educational route to specialization in an area other than that obtain in their master's program.
+The purpose of the post-master's study program is to provide, for nurses who already hold a master's degree in nursing, an educational route to specialization in an area other than that obtained in their master's program.
 The program is designed to strengthen or broaden the clinical or management capabilities of master's-prepared nurses who are planning a role expansion or role change.

-- Masters of Science in Nursing (MSN) or Masters in Nursing (MN or MS) from nursing program that is accredited by an accreditation agency approved by Department of Education to confer institutional accreditations
+- Masters of Science in Nursing (MSN) or Masters in Nursing (MN or MS) from an accredited nursing program

-- A minimum cumulative grade point average (GPA) of 3.0 on a 4-point scale in Masters Program
+- Nursing GPA of 3.0 on a 4.0 scale in the Masters Program

 - Minimum 1-year clinical experience

 School of Nursing Specific Admission and Progression Information

 - Students who meet all criteria for approved admission (packet completed and meet above criteria) will be considered first for admission.

 - If applicant is currently a student in a MSN program (at time of application), the applicant must submit a request for waiver of the MSN and NP Certification admission requirements with application to the Graduate Program Director.
 If waiver is approved, the applicant must complete the MSN in good standing before admission and must obtain the NP Certification during the first semester of study.
 These students will be admitted as provisional/conditional until the NP Certification is obtained.
 An official transcript indicating completion of the MSN and documentation of NP Certification must be provided to AUSON in order to remove the provisional/conditional status.
 If a waiver is obtained, these applicants will be considered based on their GPA on their current transcript.